igniterealtime/Smack/documentation/connections.md

 reconnect to the server and increase the delay between attempts as successive reconnections keep failing._

-In case you want to force a reconnection while the reconnetion manager is waiting for the next reconnection, you can just use _AbstractXMPPConnection#connect()_ and a new attempt will be made.
+In case you want to force a reconnection while the reconnection manager is waiting for the next reconnection, you can just use _AbstractXMPPConnection#connect()_ and a new attempt will be made.
 If the manual attempt also failed then the reconnection manager will still continue the reconnection job.